Electric Aggregation Program

 No. ComEd will continue to bill you for electric supply, delivery and taxes.
 ComEd delivers electricity, and will continue to bill you for that, but they no longer supply it.
 They will pass along the fees you pay for the supply of your energy to the new supplier.

 Always call ComEd with reports of outages or downed power lines at 800-334-7661.
-For questions about your supply, you can call the customer service number for Constellation.
+For questions about your supply, you can call the customer service number for MC Squared.
 This will be listed under “Electric Supply Services” on your ComEd bill.